 Because of the similarities in their chemical skeletons, baeocystin can be categorized as a psilocybin derivative or analog.
 Baeocystin is often described as either the N-demethylated derivative of psilocybin or the phosphorylated derivative of 4-HO-NMT (4-hydroxy-N-methyltryptamine).

 Baeocystin was first isolated by Leung and Paul in 1968 from the mushroom Psilocybe baeocystis (hence the name).1 Later, other researchers isolated it from Psilocybe semilanceata, Panaeolus renenosus, Panaeolus subbalteatus, and Copelandia chlorocystis.2,3 Baeocystin was first prepared synthetically in the lab by Franz Troxler, Sailor, and Albert Hofmann in 1959.4

 What We Know About the Effects of Baeocystin and Its Pharmacology

 The scientific community has very little data on baeocystin or its human pharmacology.
-At best, we have anecdotal reports by people taking the drug.
+At best, there are anecdotal reports by people taking the drug.
 For example, in the book Magic Mushrooms Around the World, author Jochen Gartz refers to a report that “10 mg of baeocystin were found to be about as psychoactive as a similar amount of psilocybin.”
-The same author also reported that his experience taking 4 mg of pure drug caused “a gentle hallucinogenic experience”.
+5 Gartz also reported that his experience taking 4 mg of the pure drug caused “a gentle hallucinogenic experience.”

-Future research in this area will benefit from shifting our focus from “magic mushrooms” to the active molecules within them.
-See Psilocybin Chemistry.
-The current state of the art for psilocybin technology can be improved by isolating each of the individual molecules and studying how they affect cellular receptors (e.g., serotonin) alone and in combination with other molecules.
+Future research in this area will benefit from shifting the focus from magic mushrooms to the active compounds within them.
+The current state of the art for psilocybin technology can be improved by isolating each of the individual molecules and studying how they affect cellular receptors (e.g., serotonin) alone and in combination with other compounds.